-At the Trustees meeting on the 8 October 2024, the Trustees resolved that as at 31 October 2024, the Trust need no longer continue and would be wound up.
+On 8 October 2024, the Trustees resolved that as at 31 October 2024, the Trust need no longer continue and would be wound up.
 Clause 20 of the Trust Deed enables the Trustees to wind up the Trust if all the Trust's assets have been applied in furthering the Trust objective.
+In other words, the Trust has no assets and all grants have been paid.
+As at 31 October 2024 equity was nil, all funds were distributed, and all grants paid.